 It is recommended to provide adequate device heat sinking by utilizing the PAD of the IC as the primary thermal path.
 Use a minimum 4 by 4 array of 10 mil thermal vias to connect the PAD to the system ground plane heat sink.
 The vias should be evenly distributed under the PAD.
-Use as much copper as possible, for system ground plane, on the top and bottom layers for the best heat dissipation.
-Use a four-layer board with the copper thickness for the four layers, starting from the top of, 2 oz / 1 oz / 2 oz.
+Use as much copper as possible for system ground plane on the top and bottom layers for the best heat dissipation.
+Use a four-layer board with the copper thickness for the four layers, starting from the top one, 2 oz / 1 oz / 1 oz / 2 oz.
 Four layer boards with enough copper thickness provides low current conduction impedance, proper shielding and lower thermal resistance.

-The thermal characteristics of the LM43603 are specified using the parameter $\theta{JA}$ , which characterize the junction temperature of silicon to the abient temperature in a specific system.
-Although the value of $\theta{JA}$ is dependant on manhy variables, it still can be used to approximate the operating junction temperature of the device.
+The thermal characteristics of the LM46002 are specified using the parameter $R\theta JA$, which characterize the junction temperature of the silicon to the ambient temperature in a specific system.
+Although the value of θ{JA} is dependant on many variables, it still can be used to approximate the operating junction temperature of the device.
 To obtain an estimate of the device junction temperature, one may use the following relationship: